 Trump’s campaign—with its sweeping promise to “make American great again”—triumphed by converting self-described “values voters” into what I’ve called “nostalgia voters.”
 Trump’s promise to restore a mythical past golden age—where factory jobs paid the bills and white Protestant churches were the dominant cultural hubs—powerfully tapped evangelical anxieties about an uncertain future.

 We need to be mindful of two things.
-The first is the power of these appeals to nostalgia and the second is that fact that not all nostalgia is illegitimate.
+The first is the power of these appeals to nostalgia and the second is the fact that not all nostalgia is illegitimate.
 I believe that the left can do better by developing a competing nostalgia than they can by writing off the entire sentiment as morally unacceptable.

 I don’t think I was fully conscious of the nostalgia element while I was writing my piece How to Win Rural Voters Without Losing Liberal Values, but I was grasping for a way to meet this longing for a bygone America in a way that would combine political effectiveness, good policy, and actual benefit to these afflicted communities without at the same time succumbing to or accommodating their worst instincts or characteristics.

 Wanting racial segregation back is not a legitimate form of nostalgia.
 Wanting women out of the boardroom and elected office is not legitimate.
-Putting gays and lesbians back in the closet in not legitimate.
+Putting gays and lesbians back in the closet is not legitimate.
 Eliminating the Department of Education and the EPA is not legitimate.
 What’s legitimate is wanting your small town to have small businesses back.
 It’s not unreasonable to want it to be possible for your kids to settle nearby to you and have opportunities to prosper.
-In the simplest formula, people would like their kids to have to same or better opportunities that they had, and to have them in the same place.
+In the simplest formula, people would like their kids to have to the same or better opportunities that they had, and to have them in the same place.

 This is why I identified anti-monopoly and antitrust enforcement as the direction the Democrats need to go.
 We can’t rebuild these communities by bringing back heavy industry, but we can restore their ability to compete as small businesspeople.